-No previous course work may be accepted for transfer credit for internal practicum, external practicum, pre-internship, internship, or doctoral research units (697).
+A graduate student in the Department of Psychology may request the waiver of a requirement under certain circumstances.
+No previous course work may be accepted for transfer credit for practicum, internship, or doctoral research units (697).
 Requests for a waiver must be reviewed by the Academic Affairs Committee on a case-by-case basis.